xenserver/buildroot/README.md

 Building the environment
 ------------------------

 The definitions for the VM are in the definitions/ directory.
-THe VM can be built by:
+The VM can be built by:

 ```